-The Main Enclosure
+Main Enclosure

-- Clean the top window with a cotton cloth or paper towel and window cleaner.
-The top window is made out of glass; therefore, do not use abrasive cleaning cloths because they will scratch the glass.
-Also, do not use abrasive chemicals as these chemicals will damage the glass.
-Only use cleaners compatible with glass. - Use a soft cloth or paper towels and the soap solution to clean the enclosure.
+- Clean the glass Top/Front door with a non-abrasive cotton cloth, paper towel or facial tissue and window cleaner.
+The top window is made out of glass; therefore, do not use abrasive cleaning clothes because they will scratch the glass.
+Also, do not use abrasive chemicals that will damage the glass. - Use a soft cloth dampened with the soap solution to clean the enclosure.
 Do not use alcohol, acetone or any other harsh chemical as these will damage the paint.